Generalised anxiety disorder treatment

 It is like a constant worry throughout the day that takes everyday normal things and exaggerates them out of all proportion.
 These topics are varied and often include fears about health, contamination, death, finances, relationships and work, however, it is common to develop issues that are seemingly random, such as, worrying about not being able to get to a bathroom quick enough or scary thoughts that you are going mad or are flawed in some way or somebody “knows” something about you.
 Either way, it all feels very real, confusing and scary.

-This free floating anxiety makes it feel like you are on edge throughout the day and your anxious feelings (or mini panic attacks) are always near by.
-When discussing the symptoms of GAD we often use the metaphor of a car rev-counter, a person with no anxiety just ticks over at 700 rpm, not using much fuel and with little stress on the engine, whereas, a person suffering from GAD, their emotions will accelerate and race around from 1200 – 4000 rpm throughout the day as they respond to all of their fearful thoughts and anxiety based responses, this leaves them feeling exhausted by the end of the day because it takes a lot of energy to be that anxious!
+This free-floating anxiety makes it feel like you are on edge throughout the day and your anxious feelings (or mini panic attacks) are always nearby.
+When discussing the symptoms of GAD we often use the metaphor of a car rev-counter, a person with no anxiety just ticks over at 700 rpm, not using much fuel and with little stress on the engine, whereas, a person suffering from GAD, their emotions will accelerate and race around from 1200 – 4000 rpm throughout the day as they respond to all of their fearful thoughts and anxiety-based responses, this leaves them feeling exhausted by the end of the day because it takes a lot of energy to be that anxious!

-Our experience shows that generalised anxiety disorder GAD is one of the more serious anxiety conditions because the experiencer finds it harder to escape from the things that make them anxious, because it could be anything or everything.
-In comparison if situational anxiety, like flying, made a person nervous they could choose not to take a flight, so they at least have some way to avoid the panic.
+Our experience shows that generalised anxiety disorder GAD is one of the more serious anxiety conditions because the experiencer finds it harder to escape from the things that make them anxious because it could be anything or everything.
+In comparison, if situational anxiety, like flying, made a person nervous they could choose not to take a flight, so they at least have some way to avoid the panic.

 Because the trigger for the generalised anxiety disorder is quite “general” the individual begins to make huge assumptions about people, places and events in their attempt to understand what is happening to them and to avoid the anxiety firing off.
 To do this they have to think and plan to excess and their minds are always running at 100 mph – looking, analysing, yet, never finding the answers.
 The voices in their minds are fast and scary “what if they are late?
 What if they can’t make it?
 What if something has happened to them?
 And stopping these voices is one of the biggest challenges the individual faces.

-As the person falls deeper into the negative spiral of depressive feelings and scary emotions it becomes harder and harder to think clearly and to make decisions, because, if you think about it, our decisions are often made by how we “feel” about things, yet in this state your feelings are out of control and fearful.
+As the person falls deeper into the negative spiral of depressive feelings and scary emotions it becomes harder and harder to think clearly and to make decisions, because, if you think about it, our decisions are often made by how we “feel” about things, yet in this state, your feelings are out of control and fearful.

-When these episodes of anxious behaviour take hold it is very common to also experience feelings of guilt which add to the overall emotional discomfort, you may fee guilty because others have to support you or walk on eggshells around you, you may feel guilty that you are not doing enough or achieving enough
+When these episodes of anxious behaviour take hold it is very common to also experience feelings of guilt which add to the overall emotional discomfort, you may feel guilty because others have to support you or walk on eggshells around you, you may feel guilty that you are not doing enough or achieving enough

 Typical symptoms of GAD